li-boxuan/OpenDevin/tests/integration/README.md

 poetry run python ./opendevin/core/main.py -i 10 -t "Write a shell script 'hello.sh' that prints 'hello'." -c "MonologueAgent" -d "./workspace"
 ```

-**NOTE**: If your agent decide to support user-agent interaction via natural language (e.g., you will prompted to enter user resposes when running the above `main.py` command), you should create a file named `tests/integration/mock/<AgentName>/<TestName>/user_responses.log` containing all the responses in order you provided to the agent, delimited by newline ('\n').
+**NOTE**: If your agent decide to support user-agent interaction via natural language
+(e.g., you will be prompted to enter user resposes when running the above `main.py`
+command), you should create a file named `tests/integration/mock/<AgentName>/<TestName>/user_responses.log`
+containing all the responses in order you provided to the agent, delimited by newline
+('\n').
 This will be used to mock the STDIN during testing.

 After running the above commands, you should be able to locate the real prompts
 and responses logged.
 The log folder follows `logs/llm/%y-%m-%d_%H-%M.log` format.

 Now, move all files under that folder to `tests/integration/mock/<AgentName>/<TestName>` folder.
 For example, moving all files from `logs/llm/24-04-23_21-55/` folder to
 `tests/integration/mock/MonologueAgent/test_write_simple_script` folder.